 Let this tone-on-tone pattern bring balance to your nail art routine, not unlike your signature order with an extra pump of sugar.

 Go for the bold (roast) by combining a handful of trendy prints in streamlined coffee tones.

 '70s Coffee Shop Vibes

-When you want to channel your favorite medium roast at 7 A.M., but you’re meeting Eric Forman and co. to hang out down the street 8, this ‘70s-inspired pattern is the way to go.
-Start by laying down a cream-hued color onto your tips, then varying shades of brown and orange into a sun-like pattern over the top.
+When you want to channel your favorite medium roast at 7 a.m., but you’re meeting Eric Forman and co. to hang out down the street at 8, this ‘70s-inspired pattern is the way to go.
+Start by painting a cream hue onto your tips, then varying shades of brown and orange into a sun-like pattern over the top.

 Mirror your super-sweet blended Frap with this neutral marbled pattern, concentrated on the tip of each nail.